chenchao666/Awesome-Image-Transformation/README.md

 # Awesome-Image-Transformation

-This repo is a collection of AWESOME things about image transformation, including Super-Resolution； Image Completion；Image Style Transfer.
+This repo is a collection of AWESOME things about image transformation, including Super-Resolution； Image Completion；Image Style Transfer and Semantic-Segmentation.
 Feel free to star and fork.

 # Contents
 - [Papers](#Papers)